marshaing/mm4dber.github.io-1/pre-training.md

    1. Identify why it is relevant to use logistic regression in mixture modeling
    2. Understand the relationship between logits, odds ratios, and probabilities in the context of logistic regression
    3. Interpret results of logistic regression
-   4. Identify the importance of multinomial logistic regression in context of LCA (What is it & why do we care?)
+   4. Identify the importance of multinomial logistic regression in the context of LCA (What is it & why do we care?)

 Preparation: